 Brad nails (often just called brads), are 18 gauge, which is 0.0475 of an inch.
 They vary in length from ½ to 2½ inches.
 By comparison, a 16-gauge finish nail is 0.0625-inch thick.
 While the difference doesn’t seem like very much, the shorter length is a good indicator that a brad nail won’t hold material of the same maximum thickness as finish nails.
 They may not have the strength to penetrate hard timber either.

 The benefit to being thinner is that the brad is less likely to split wood when going through it.
 Additionally, the head of the brad is less noticeable.
 Depending on the application of the brad nails, filling and sanding may not be required before painting, thus reducing the overall time a job takes.

-For delicate finishing touches, a brad nailer is best.
+For finishing touches on delicate projects, a brad nailer is best.

-The easiest way to look at the difference between a brad nailer and a finish nailer is perhaps to focus on the practical aspects of these tools and the jobs for which they are best suited.
+The easiest way to grasp the difference between a brad nailer and a finish nailer is to focus on the practical aspects of these tools and the jobs for which they are best suited.